Yochengliu/Relation-Shape-CNN/docs/index.md

 <small> Overview of our relation-shape convolution (RS-Conv). </small>
 </p>

-In this paper, we develop a hierarchical CNN-like architecture, _i.e._ RS-CNN, equipped with a novel learn-from-relation convolution operator called relation-shape convolution (RS-Conv).
+In this paper, we develop a hierarchical CNN-like architecture, _i.e._ RS-CNN.
+RS-CNN is equipped with a novel learn-from-relation convolution operator called relation-shape convolution (RS-Conv).
 As illustrated in the figure, the key to RS-CNN is learning from relation.

 To be specific: